hdlguy/alinx/README.md

 The boot mode lines on the SOM were set to sd card.
 An sd card was created to boot Petalinux to a Debian file system on the sd card.
 See instructions under petalinux folder.

 ### PS UART
-The PS uart was enable in Vivado and used to interact with the Petalinux boot process and print from Vitis applications.
+The PS uart was enabled in Vivado and used as the Petalinux boot console and to print from Vitis applications.

 ### PL UART
 A Vitis application was built using the axi_uartlite_0 device in the PL.
 The interface works.

 ### PS Ethernet
 The GEM3 ethernet MAC of the PS was enabled and Petalinux automatically connects to the network.
 User control was then done using ssh.
+A minimal Apache2 web server was demonstrated.

 ### 200MHz differential PL clock
-The 200MHz differential clock as used in the fpga design to run a counter that was observed with an ILA debug core.
+The 200MHz differential clock is used in the fpga design to run a counter that was observed with an ILA debug core.